 I talked with an appliance repair expert and did some additional research to find out what I did wrong.
 Generally, those units work differently than a refrigerator only.
 The freezer is cooled, and then the air from the freezer is pushed into the fridge.
 So, it’s nearly impossible to regulate the fridge portion using a temperature controller.

 Instead, you regulate the freezer section.
 The easiest way to do this is to make the freezer section your cheese cave and put the temperature reader in the freezer and store cheese up there.
 That limits the space you have for aging cheese.
-But, it will extend the life of your appliance and get you better results on temperature control.
+Still, it will extend the life of your appliance and get you better results on temperature control.

 4. The Converted Freezer